s0urcelab/serverless-cloud-notepad/README.md

 Build for recording text or sharing between friends.

-Powered by Cloudflare Workers & Github Actions, Easy to deploy privately.
+Powered by Cloudflare Workers、KV & Github Actions, Easy to deploy privately.

 ## ✨ Features